yimewang/Exercise-01b-Twine-Project/README.md

 The expectations for this exercise are that you will

- * Fork this repository
+ - [ ] Fork this repository
- * Create a new Twine project
+ - [ ] Create a new Twine project
- * Add six locations to the Twine project
+ - [ ] Add six locations to the Twine project (described below)
- * Publish the Twine project as zork.html inside this repository's folder
+ - [ ] Publish the Twine project as zork.html inside this repository's folder
- * Edit this repository's LICENSE and README.md
+ - [ ] Edit this repository's LICENSE and README.md
- * Commit and push your changes back to GitHub.
+ - [ ] Commit and push your changes back to GitHub.
 Turn in the URL of your repository on Canvas.

 ## Instructions